BLUECODE-WIGGENS/alx-pre_course/0x02-git/README.md

-this is a directory inside alx-pre_course contribute to this repository
+this is my firs repository about alx-pre_course add your code here open for contribution